 Consider adding things like apples, watermelon, and dark chocolate (cacao) to your grocery list.
 Soy, found in tofu and edamame, contains phytoestrogens that can be beneficial, especially during different hormonal phases of life.
 These foods aren’t just delicious; they provide key nutrients that contribute to your overall well-being and can help address issues related to low libido.

-Powerful Herbs to Know: Ginkgo, Ginseng, Maca, and Saffron
+Herbs for Arousal: Ginkgo, Ginseng, Maca, and Saffron

 For centuries, various cultures have turned to herbs to support sexual health.
 While modern research is still catching up, some studies show promising results.
 Ginkgo and ginseng, for example, are thought to improve blood flow, which could aid in arousal.
 Maca, a root vegetable from Peru, has gained popularity for its potential to help women, particularly those in post-menopause, who experience sexual side effects from antidepressants.